yowainwright/yowainwright.github.io/_posts/2017-03-12-good-commit-messages.md

 It is easy to reach agreement that we should write good commit messages.
 It equally as easy to reach agreement that most commit messages are not good.
 In this post, I will discuss a formula (AWW) for writing basic meaningful commit messages.

-## Basic meaningful commit messages usually have 3 things
+## 3 Things Meaningful Commit Messages Should Have

 -  **action**: this word is a verb that describes what the commit does
 -  **what**: word(s) that describe what the _action_ is relative to